This post provides my account of how choices are causally produced given that libertarian free will is the correct view of how we make choices.

 Now to fit libertarian free will into indeterministic causal relations.
 Let’s say that I consider changing my course of action.
 For example, let’s say I’m outside walking, and I consider turning around and heading back home.
 And since we’re examining libertarian free will, let’s say that I’m free in the libertarian sense to either choose to continue or to choose to head home.
 So what would this look like?
 How can we understand the libertarian sense of this choice?

 First, to make the picture more clear, let’s say I have good reasons for doing one or the other, and that my desire to do one over is best described as ambivalent.
 My reasons to continue include that I haven’t exercised at all in a few days, that I can benefit from stretching my legs some more, that I am already in a good rhythm, that it’s as good as doing anything.
-My reasons to head back include that it is getting hot out, that I am tired, that I can always walk more tomorrow, and that it’s as good as doing anything (this later one is the perfect reason for every list of reasons).
+My reasons to head back include that it is getting hot out, that I am tired, that I can always walk more tomorrow, and that it’s as good as doing anything (this later reason is perfect for every list of reasons).
 Let’s also say that neither my moral principles nor my political ideology provide any good reasons to choose one side over the other.
 So each side has good reasons, as sometimes occurs when we make a choices.

 In making a choice, we are confronted with two or more possible courses of action to take.
 We are nudged, influenced, or cajoled by various reasons or desires to act in one direction, or they sort of come out even as in the case I’m outlining for the moment.
 More specifically to my illustration, I have two possibilities to choose from, only one of which is to be chosen.
 The next question to answer is, in general, do the possibilities that are entertained by the chooser have a probabilistic constraint?
 I cannot conceive of a cause without some constraint that bears on how things turn out for its effect, since to suppose no constraint here implies no causation at all—I won’t get into this too much here, but if you want, read more on necessary connections in causal relations.
 Perhaps a causal relation with no constraint on how things turn out from the cause might be thought to mean that any possible event whatsoever may be produced by that cause.
 But if this were so, then we’d have to answer how likely it is that a particular event occurs as opposed to some other.
 I suspect the most chaotic formulation would give equal weight across every possible event.
 Yet this result would constrain what occurs by the cause to favor every possible event equally, as opposed to some other probabilistic distribution.
 We should therefore conclude that, yes, the two possible courses of action that are before the chooser are to be understood as probabilistically constraining in terms of which one it is that occurs.
 How are they probabilistically constrained?